 My legal journey has been a bit unusual.
 After studying Government and Economics at the LSE, I undertook a two-year accelerated law degree at the University of Law.
 I had undertaken work experience in banking, consulting, trading and auditing.
 None of these interested me, and law had always been a consideration of mine.
 I had heard a lot of mixed reviews about the GDL.
 Accelerated law degrees are becoming increasingly common with Cambridge, Queen Mary’s, BPP and the University of Law offering the course.

 During the law degree, I applied for vacation schemes, and was able to undertake four vacation schemes and one spring placement in 2015.
 One of the vacation schemes came from my performance at the “Undergraduate of the Year” competition, where I was a finalist in the Law Award.
 The sponsors offered me the scheme based on this.

 The schemes gave me an invaluable insight into working in a law firm, and the different practice areas that were on offer.
 During my nine weeks of legal experience, I had the opportunity to experience seven different practice areas, which helped me understand which seats I would be most interested in upon starting a training contract.
 I was fortunate to receive training contract offers from the firms I had gained experience with, and accepted Clifford Chance’s offer.

 Upon graduating from my law degree, I then undertook the accelerated LPC with BPP, with the rest of my intake from Clifford Chance.
 By sharing classes, we were able to bond and work together from an early stage, which made the transition from studying to working very smooth.

-Clifford Chance Training Contract: What does a typical day look like for you?
+What does a typical day look like during a Clifford Chance training contract?